sanrajmitra97/Parameta/README.md

 6. Install the required packages for this project by running the command `pip install -r requirements.txt`

 # Some Notes
 On the very first run, there may be a few rare instances where the `main.py` script takes longer than expected to run.
 On subsequent runs, it should alawys hit < 1s.
 This is probably caused by some "cold start" factors.
+On a WSL2 system, it is < 1s on all runs.
+On a Mac, it takes > 1s on the first run, but all subsequent runs take < 1s.

 # Problem 1: Calculating Rates
 1. Ensure you are at the root directory. i.e. If you type `ls` you should see the folders `rates_test` and `stdev_test`.
 2. Run the command `python ./rates_test/scripts/main.py`
 3. Results will be stored in `./rates_test/results/rates_final_data.csv`
 4. The column of interest would be `new_price`.
+5. If there are any NaN values in `new_price`, it means that the one hour window condition was not met and there is insufficient data.

 # Problem 2: Calculating Rolling Standard Deviation
 1. Ensure you are at the root directory. i.e. If you type `ls` you should see the folders `rates_test` and `stdev_test`.